vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     1. On the sensor-v-3000 page, to the right of the Primary Connection String value, click **Copy**.

     1. Save the copied value to Notepad for later use.

+    1. Navigate back to your IoT hub blade.

+    1. On the left side menu, under **Security settings**, click **Shared access policies**.

+    1. Click **iothubowner**.

+    1. Notice that the IoT hub Primary Connection String is listed.

+    1. Copy the value of the IoT hub Primary Connection String to Notepad.

     The Azure resources required for this lab are now available.